Russia and the 2016 U.S. Presidential Election: Laying Out the Publicly Available Evidence

 7. Erik Prince’s reported contacts with a Kremlin representative

+UPDATED!
 The Washington Post reported in March 2018 that Mueller has gathered evidence that a secret meeting between an informal Trump adviser and a Russian government-connected investment banker was an effort to establish a back channel between the incoming administration and the Kremlin.
 The meeting took place in the Seychelles just before Trump's inauguration between the adviser, Erik Prince, founder of the private security company Blackwater, and Kirill Dmitriev, who heads a Russian sovereign wealth fund.
 Citing "people familiar with the matter," the Post reported that George Nader, an adviser to the crown prince of the United Arab Emirates who helped organize and attended the meeting, has told investigators that it was set up to discuss future relations between Russia and the United States.
 The New York Times, citing "two people familiar with the matter," reported that Mueller has asked witnesses about the possibility that Nader funneled money from the Emirates to Trump's political campaign.
 Nader, a Lebanese-American businessman who is cooperating with Mueller’s investigation, has high-level ties to Russia dating back to at least 2012, according to the New York Times.
 ABC News, citing “sources familiar with the investigation,” has reported that documents obtained by Mueller suggest that Prince met Nader in New York a week before the trip to the Seychelles and both before and after that meeting Nader shared information with Prince about Dmitriev; this would appear to be inconsistent with Prince’s sworn testimony in Congress.

+UPDATED!
 In testimony to the House Intelligence Committee in November 2017, Prince said he was not representing the Trump transition team during the meeting with Dmitriev and described it as an innocuous conversation "over a beer. ...
 I didn't fly there to meet any Russian guy," Prince told the committee.
-His sister, Betsy DeVos, a wealthy Republican donor with almost no experience in public education, was confirmed by the Senate as education secretary in February 2017 with the help of a historic tiebreaking vote from Vice President Pence.
+His sister, Betsy DeVos, a wealthy Republican donor with no professional experience in public education, was confirmed by the Senate as education secretary in February 2017 with the help of a historic tiebreaking vote from Vice President Pence.

 8. Russian government access to compromising materials (kompromat) against Trump